Complex Knowledge Base Question Answering: A Survey: Introduction

-\begin{itemize} \item Parsers used in existing SP-based methods are difficult to cover diverse complex queries (\eg multi-hop reasoning, constrained relations, and numerical operations).
-Similarly, previous IR-based methods may fail to answer a complex query, as their reasoning is performed over small-scale subgragh without traceable reasoning To cover as many complex questions as possible, the development of an expressive logic form for SP-based methods and strong reasoning ability for IR-based methods is highly demanded. \item More relations and subjects in complex questions indicate a larger search space of potential logic forms for parsing, which will dramatically increase the computational cost.
+\begin{itemize} \item Parsers used in existing SP-based methods are difficult to cover diverse complex queries (\eg multi-hop reasoning, constrained relations).
+Similarly, previous IR-based methods may fail to answer a complex query, as the answer is generated without traceable reasoning. \item More relations and subjects in complex questions indicate a larger search space of potential logic forms for parsing, which will dramatically increase the computational cost.
 Meanwhile, more relations and subjects prevent IR-based methods from retrieving all relevant facts for reasoning, which makes the common incomplete KB issue become severer. \item When questions become complicated from both semantic and syntactic aspects, models are required to have strong capabilities of natural language understanding and generalization.
-Comparing the question ``\textit{Who is the first wife of TV producer that was nominated for The Jeff Probst Show?}'' with another question ``\textit{Who is the wife of the first TV producer that was nominated for The Jeff Probst Show?}'', the models are supposed to understand that the ordinal number ``\textit{first}'' is used to constrain ``\textit{wife}'' or the phrase ``\textit{TV producer}''. \item It is expensive to label the ground truth paths heading to the answers (see the annotated ground truth path in Figure~\ref{fig:example}) for KBQA task.
-Generally, only question-answer pairs are provided.
+Comparing the question ``\textit{Who is the first wife of TV producer that was nominated for The Jeff Probst Show?}'' with another question ``\textit{Who is the wife of the first TV producer that was nominated for The Jeff Probst Show?}'', the models are supposed to understand that the ordinal number ``\textit{first}'' is used to constrain ``\textit{wife}'' or the phrase ``\textit{TV producer}''. \item Generally, only question-answer pairs are provided.
 This indicates SP-based methods and IR-based methods have to be trained without the annotation of correct logic forms and reasoning paths.
-Such weak supervision signals bring difficulties to both approaches due to the lack of necessary guidance during the intermediate reasoning process. \end{itemize}
+Such weak supervision signals bring difficulties to both approaches due to the lack of guidance in intermediate reasoning process. \end{itemize}

 \ignore{ However, both categories of methods encounter many challenges due to the increased complexity of the question.
 We identify the main challenges as follows: \begin{enumerate} \item Complex queries (i.e. multi-hop reasoning, constrained relations and numerical operations) imply that simply parsing a question to a single fact or ranking entities within the 1-hop neighborhood of the topic entity as simple KBQA does is not enough to locate the answers.
 More expressive logic forms and traceable reasoning procedures are urgently needed for parsing and reasoning, respectively. \item The question is complicated in both semantic and syntactic aspects.
 Solving it requires models' strong capabilities of natural language understanding and generalization. \item More relations and subjects in complex questions indicate a larger logic form search space for parsing, which will dramatically increases the computational cost.
 Meanwhile, more involved relations and subjects invalidate the assumption of IR-based methods by decreasing the chance of retrieving all relevant facts for reasoning. \item As labeling the ground truth subgraphs (See example in Figure~\ref{fig:example}) for complex questions is too expensive, generally only question-answer pairs are provided.
 Such weak supervision signals place difficulties on training for both methods. \end{enumerate} To handle these challenges, a number of research studies on complex KBQA is thriving.}